kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 ## Content

 - I obtained code from free code camp for the Javascript game, which can be found here [here](https://medium.com/free-code-camp/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae), I also used some of the CSS styling from here and modified the code to suit my project.
 I also obtained some code from a fellow student who built a similar game to me and I was intrigued how this student managed a simple yet such an effective game, I used some HTML, CSS, & Javascript from this student and again modified to suit my code.
-You can fin the link [here](https://github.com/karzuin/MS2)
+You can find the link [here](https://github.com/karzuin/MS2)

 ## Media